-You’re just a few steps away from receiving your official ESA letter:
+You’re just a few steps away from receiving your official letter, which is applicable across all states.

 If your letter isn’t usable, you will receive a full refund.

-If you are experiencing a mental or emotional health challenge, you may qualify for an emotional support animal letter in Ohio.
-Our licensed mental health professional will assess your unique situation to determine if an ESA could enhance your well-being.
+Ohio residents dealing with a mental or emotional health condition may qualify for an Ohio ESA letter.
+Our licensed therapists will assess your situation to determine if an emotional support animal is right for you.

-If you're dealing with any of these conditions, an ESA letter could help ensure you have the support you need for housing and other accommodations.
+If you're dealing with any of these conditions, a real letter could help ensure you have the support you need for housing and other accommodations.
 Get started today with a free assessment!

 Under the federal Fair Housing Act, Ohio residents with ESAs have the right to live with their ESA in rental properties.